 Then I saw the floral patterns.
 When we were house shopping three years ago, it seemed like every model house I went to had these floral vine designs.
 So you know me, I make everything harder – I wanted to be a little different.

 Then I saw this design.
 At first glance, it seemed boring.
 And the color option of a cream wasn’t there.
-But I had a good feeling about this, but not a strong one.
-In the end, I chose this pattern initially because of the “timeless” factor even though I was in love with the trellis one.
+I had a good feeling about this, but not a strong one.
+In the end, I chose this pattern because of the “timeless” factor even though I was in love with the trellis one.
 Herringbone is just a fun pattern.
 It was the Tuftex “Only Natural” line.
 I got it in “Plaza Taupe“.